-Targeting accuracy was calculated for all MRI targets with comparable micro-ultrasound target, but no significant cancer on pathology (N=5) to ensure the micro-ultrasound did not lead the urologist away from the MRI target.
-Mean accuracy to lesion center was 3.3 mm [range 1.98-5.96 mm].
-2 of these errors were larger than 3mm, suggesting possible misses, the remaining 3 had a mean accuracy of 2.2 mm.
+Targeting accuracy was calculated for all MRI targets with comparable micro-ultrasound target, but no significant cancer on pathology (n=5) to ensure the micro-ultrasound did not lead the urologist away from the MRI target.
+Mean accuracy to lesion centre was 3.3 mm (range 1.98-5.96).
+Two of these errors were larger than 3 mm, suggesting possible misses; the remaining three had a mean accuracy of 2.2 mm.